Here are six for-sures and one might-be:

 William Bryce is buried in Oakwood Cemetery.

-But that plain carriage step hunkers in front of a house as old and as grand as Bryce’s Fairview.
+But that stone hunkers in front of a house as old and as grand as Bryce’s Fairview.
 The house known today as the “Lillie Burgess Smith house” at 4911 Bryce Avenue also was built in 1893.
 But we can trace ownership of the house back only as far as Smith, who did not own the house until 1905.

 Lillie Burgess was born in Kentucky in 1869, daughter of Colonel John William Burgess, a cattleman.
 After the Burgess family moved to Fort Worth, the colonel was one of the founders of the Stock Show in 1896.